 The next stop was a few minutes further down the highway, Dinosaur Caves Park.
 Not sure how it relates to dinosaurs..maybe just really old rock formations from the times of dinosaurs?
 Anyway, it was super pretty.

 Forty five minutes down the road we came to our fourth stopping point, Morro Rock Natural Preserve.
-From Wikipedia, Morro Rock is581-foot volcanic plugwhich is the remnant neck of an extinct volcano.
+From Wikipedia, Morro Rock is a 581-foot volcanic plug, which is the remnant neck of an extinct volcano.

 We would’ve liked to stop at the Hearst Castle but time was not on our side to make it to Monterrey before sunset.
 Here’s a pic from the highway, it’ll have to go on the list of stops next time.